kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 </figure>

-As a result of getting my commit map to look this was, here's what happened at the new job:
+As a result of all this, here's what happened at the new job:

 * parsing a complex JSON API to load content onto a page wasn't a problem for me.